 If you have difficulties using the keyboard, mouse or trackpad, OS X technologies like Switch Control can help you access your Mac like never before.
 You can even control elements of your computer by speaking.
 The features are easy to access and work across a range of apps.

-Switch Control is a powerful new accessibility technology for anyone with significantly impaired physical and motor skills, built directly into OS X. Switch Control gives you the ability to navigate onscreen keyboards, menus and the dock using a system commonly referred to as scanning.
-And you can use a variety of adaptive devices such as a switch, joystick, keyboard space bar, or even a single tap on the Multi-touch trackpad for easy control.
+Switch Control is a powerful accessibility technology for anyone with significantly impaired physical and motor skills.
+Built directly into OS X, Switch Control gives you the ability to navigate onscreen keyboards, menus and the Dock using a system commonly referred to as scanning.
+Create your own customised panels and keyboards, systemwide or app by app, to provide you with the most efficient access to your Mac.
+And you can use a variety of adaptive devices such as a switch, a joystick, a keyboard space bar, or even a single tap on the Multi-Touch trackpad for easy control.

 Slow Keys adjusts the sensitivity of the keyboard to process only the keystrokes you mean to make.
 It builds in a delay between when a key is pressed and when it’s entered.
 You can adjust the delay and choose to have a sound play when a key is entered.

 Sticky Keys combines your keystrokes for you by letting you press keys one at a time, instead of simultaneously, to enter commands.
 Enter a key combination — such as Command-S (for Save) — and OS X displays each pressed key, accompanied by a sound effect, so you can make sure the right keys are entered.

 OS X Yosemite adds over 50 editing and formatting commands to Dictation.
 So you can turn on Dictation and tell your Mac to bold a paragraph, delete a sentence or replace a word.
 You can also use Automator workflows to create your own Dictation commands.